JuneStepp/OneLauncher/README.md

 ## Custom WINE Prefix

 A custom WINE prefix can be used by changing the WINE prefix path in the advanced section of the WINE settings tab.
-ESYNC and DXVK will not be automatically enabled on the custom prefix and the shipped version of WINE will not be kept up to date.
+ESYNC, FSYNC and DXVK will not be automatically enabled on the custom prefix and the shipped version of WINE will not be kept up to date.
 A different WINE executable can be specified in the settings if that is an issue.
 The easiest way to enable the built-in prefix again is by re-running the setup wizard.
 Please don't complain about the games not working if there are only issues with your custom config.

 # Development Install